pjperez/docker-wormhole/README.md

 	2016-01-15 19:42:26.519 Session "SID-SECURENAT-1": The DHCP server of host "00-AC-34-A7-D3-1F" (100.64.0.1) on this session allocated, for host "SID-MYUSER-19" on another session "00-AC-34-56-78-12", the new IP address 100.64.0.13.

 Now your container is reachable on 100.64.0.13 inside your virtual network.
 Of course, all the traffic inside the network is encrypted for privacy and security purposes.

+**Note:** As soon as the container is connected, it will die.
+This is **by design** as this container is a mere template to build your own services, boosted by [Wormhole Network](https://wormhole.network) connectivity.

 ## Use cases